 (F) Gross Capture Rate.
 The Gross Capture Rate is defined as the Relevant Supply divided by the Gross Demand.
 Refer to §11.302(i) of this chapter for feasibility criteria.

 (G) Individual Unit Capture Rate.
-For each Unit Type by number of Bedrooms and rent restriction categories, the individual unit capture rate is defined as the Relevant Supply of proposed and unstabilized Comparable Units divided by the eligible demand for that Unit.
+For each Unit Type by number of Bedrooms and rent restriction categories, the individual unit capture rate is defined as the Relevant Supply of proposed and Unstabilized Comparable Units divided by the eligible demand for that Unit.
 Some households are eligible for multiple Unit Types.
 In order to calculate individual unit capture rates, each household is included in the capture rate for only one Unit Type.

 (H) Capture Rate by AMGI Band.
-For each AMGI band (30%, 40%, 50%, 60%, and also 20%, 70%, and 80% if the Applicant will make the Income Average election), the capture rate by AMGI band is defined as Relevant Supply of proposed and unstabilized Comparable Units divided by the eligible demand from that AMGI band.
+For each AMGI band (30%, 40%, 50%, 60%, and also 20%, 70%, and 80% if the Applicant will make the Income Average election), the capture rate by AMGI band is defined as Relevant Supply of proposed and Unstabilized Comparable Units divided by the eligible demand from that AMGI band.
 Some households are qualified for multiple income bands.
 In order to calculate AMGI band rates, each household is included in the capture rate for only one AMGI band.

 (I) Absorption.
 Project an absorption period for the subject Development to achieve Breakeven Occupancy.
 State the absorption rate.